 IMPACT is a peer mentorship program at the Los Angeles County College of Nursing and Allied Health.
-These student mentors volunteer to provide support to fellow students (whom we call proteges).
-The protege benefit by receiving service and assistance.
-The mentor benefit by developing leadership skills and professionalism.
+These student mentors volunteer to provide support to fellow students (whom we call protégées).
+The protégées benefit by receiving service and assistance.
+The mentors benefit by developing leadership skills and professionalism.
 The college benefits by cultivating excellent students.
 The County benefits by turning out outstanding nurses.

 For those reasons, the Alumni Association is proud to offer our scholarship called The Mentor's Mark to support IMPACT.

 If you would like to donate towards this scholarship please click the button below:

 Raymond Troung, 2020-II

 Hello my name is Raymond Truong.
 I am in the 4 semester.
 My field of interest is ER, ICU or Oncology Nurse.
 Although these are my fields of interest my passion would be teaching.
 I plan to continue my nursing education and earn my masters and hopefully become an instructor at LA CONAH.